Revaz-Goguadze/pair-brackets/README.md

 ### 2. Bracket Pair Positions

 Implement the [GetBracketPairPositions](PairBrackets/StringExtensions.cs#L22) method to return the list of indexes of an open and closed positions of bracket pairs.
+The method returns a list of [tuples](https://docs.microsoft.com/en-us/dotnet/csharp/language-reference/builtin-types/value-tuples).

 The method should support these types of brackets:
 * Round brackets ()